How Gratitude Changes Your Brain and Mood

 When you express gratitude, your brain releases calming neurotransmitters, such as serotonin and oxytocin, which assist with stabilizing the nervous system and slowing down overactive thinking.
 This neurologic response becomes particularly vital at night when stress, worry, and mental to do lists tend to interfere with sleep.

-Gratitude also lowers cortisol levels the body’s primary stress hormone, allowing your parasympathetic nervous system the "rest and digest" mode to activate.
+Gratitude also lowers cortisol levels, the body primary stress hormone, allowing your parasympathetic nervous system to activate the rest and digest mode.
 This sets the stage for falling asleep faster, entering deeper sleep cycles, and waking up with more energy and clarity.

 Practical Gratitude Sleep Rituals.

 Gratitude Journaling.
-Before bed, write down three things that went well during your day or three people you’re thankful for.
+Before bed, write down three things that went well during your day or three people you are thankful for.
 Being specific and detailed deepens the emotional impact.

 Mental Gratitude Scan.
 Lie in bed and walk through your day mentally, and mark down small moments that were joyful, a smile from a stranger, a good meal, or a helpful conversation.